NVIDIA/cloud-native-docs/gpu-operator/google-gke.rst

 About Using the Operator with Google GKE
 ****************************************

-You can use the NVIDIA GPU Operator with Google Kubernetes Engine (GKE), but you must use an operating system that is supported by the Operator.
+There are two ways to use NVIDIA GPU Operator with Google Kubernetes Engine (GKE):

+- Use the default operating system, Container-Optimized OS.

-By default, Google GKE configures nodes with the Container-Optimized OS with Containerd from Google.
+  GKE configures the nodes with containerd from Google and the Google driver installer manages the NVIDIA GPU Driver.
-This operating system is not supported by the Operator.

-To use a supported operating system, such as Ubuntu 22.04 or 20.04, configure your GKE cluster entirely with Ubuntu containerd nodes images or with a node pool that uses Ubuntu containerd node images.

-By selecting a supported operating system rather than Container-Optimized OS with Containerd, you can customize which NVIDIA software components are installed by the GPU Operator at deployment time.
+  The GPU Operator manages the lifecycle and upgrade of the remaining software components such as the device plugin, container toolkit, DCGM, and so on.

+- Use Ubuntu operating system with containerd.

+  You can choose to use the Google driver installer to manage the NVIDIA GPU Driver.
-For example, the Operator can deploy GPU driver containers and use the Operator to manage the lifecycle of the NVIDIA software components.
+  Alternatively, you can use the Operator and NVIDIA Driver Manager to manage the driver lifecycle and upgrades.

+The preceding approaches relate to using GKE Standard node pools.
+For Autopilot Pods, using the GPU Operator is not supported, and you can refer to `Deploy GPU workloads in Autopilot <https://cloud.google.com/kubernetes-engine/docs/how-to/autopilot-gpus>`__.

 *************
 Prerequisites